State of Wisconsin

 20.3.11 Tribal Membership, Descent, or Eligible to Receive Indian Health Services

-To receive these exemptions, verification of tribal membership, descent from a tribal member, or eligibility to receive IHS services is required.
+Verification of tribal membership, descent from a tribal member, or eligibility to receive Indian Health Service (IHS) services is required to receive an exemption from paying Medicaid premiums and copayments (see Section 21.5.2 Copay Exempt Populations).
 Verification may be done with a:

 The information concerning the Medicaid program provided in this handbook release is published in accordance with: Titles XI and XIX of the Social Security Act; Parts 430 through 481 of Title 42 of the Code of Federal Regulations; Chapters 46 and 49 of the Wisconsin Statutes; and Chapters HA 3, DHS 2, 10 and 101 through 109 of the Wisconsin Administrative Code.